 Our scope 1 footprint consists of those emissions arising from the petrochemical facilities owned or part-owned by Proman, and as we are now a vessel owner we have included our direct scope 1 emissions associated with our new methanol-fuelled tanker vessels.
-All figures are provided on an equity basis2.
+All figures are provided on an equity basis.

-Scope 1 emissions from our petrochemical facilities are generated on-site, with the majority coming from the generation of electricity, heating, cooling or steam, as well as fugitive emissions related to CO2 and N2O releases to the atmosphere.
-Scope 2 emissions are related to indirect electricity purchases and are relatively minor.
+Scope 1 emissions from our petrochemical facilities are generated on-site, with the majority coming from the generation of electricity, heating, cooling or steam, as well as fugitive emissions related to million tonnes CO2-e